-When Caleb was small, an Enemy had wandered into his tribe’s village, a tall, gangly man, with matted blonde hair, and clothed in a poncho that looked like it had once been an animal’s hide.
-As soon as he had seen the Enemy’s bracelet with its’ upturned urn, his stomach erupted, violently expelling its contents.
+J-lo shuddered as sharp memories returned.
+When Caleb was small, an enemy had wandered into their village, a tall, gangly man with matted blond hair and clothed in a poncho that looked like it had once been an animal’s hide.
+As soon as Caleb had seen the enemy’s bracelet with its upturned urn, his stomach erupted, violently expelling its contents.
 Caleb had collapsed onto the ground, heaving and wheezing, his flesh covered in palm-sized red spots, as if blood vessels had burst under his skin.
-Now, a decade later, whenever the image of this Enemy’s bracelet, with its grotesque, netherworld urn, appeared in his mind's eye, nausea welled in Caleb’s belly.
+The enemy’s grotesque, netherworld urn would be eradicated from the earth once and for all.

 “When is dawn?”
-Caleb asked, his voice still carrying a faint sing-song of childhood.
+Caleb asked, his voice still carrying the faint sing-song of childhood.

 Caleb patted his left side and said, “I have my ram’s horn to alert the tribe.”
 He patted his right side and continued, “And my sword to kill the Omegas.”

 “Our bracelets’ glow is stronger than the Omegas’,” J-lo said, his deep voice resonating reassurance.
-“We have more magic than the Omegas and we will prevail.
-We will kill them, burn their bodies, and bury their bracelets deep in the earth.
+“We have more magic than the Omegas, and we will prevail.
+We will kill them, burn their bodies, and bury their bracelets deep in the Earth.
 Deeper than graves.
-Deeper than the caves of Xythsos.”
+Deeper than the caves in the far mountains.”

 “Victory is ours!”
 Caleb shouted, thrusting his bracelet arm high in the sky.

 “Sorry, Father.
 I’m excited.
 I want the Rolexes to crush the Omegas once and for all.”